 The earliest Paternity Leave can start is on the date of the child’s birth.

-It can also be started later than this, although it must end within 56 days of the birth, or within 56 days of the first day or the Expected Week, whichever is the latter.
+It can also be started later than this, although it must end within 56 days of the birth, or within 56 days of the first day of the Expected Week of Childbirth, whichever is the latter.

 Where confusion can arise is when the partner takes time off when the mother goes into labour, but the baby isn’t born until the following day.
 In this case, the day of leave prior to the birth should be counted as either dependent care leave, emergency time off or annual leave, as Paternity Leave can’t begin prior to the day of the birth.